pwnedu/PackageHub/Documentation~/com.kiltec.pwneduhub.md

 ## A Package Manager for Kiltec's Unity Tools

-### This will give access to manage the following packages from inside unity:
+### This will give access to manage the following packages from inside Unity:

 * [Project Setup](https://github.com/pwnedu/ProjectSetup) (Setup folders and templates)
 * [Custom Attributes](https://github.com/pwnedu/CustomAttributes) (Custom Inspector)